EI-CoreBioinformatics/mikado/docs/Tutorial/Adapting.rst

 Creating the scoring file
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step in the process is for us to create a scoring file, following the :ref:`tutorial on the subject <configure-scoring-tutorial>`.
-We will call it "spombe.yaml"; as detailed in the link before, we will write it in the textual :ref:`YAML format <http://yaml.org/spec/1.2/spec.html>`_.
+We will call it "spombe.yaml"; as detailed in the link before, we will write it in the textual `YAML format <http://yaml.org/spec/1.2/spec.html>`_.

 Following the indications above and those in the tutorial, we should make the following changes in terms of priority for transcripts: